Bumble Cracks Down On Unwanted Nude Photos With ‘The Private Detector’

 When an inappropriate photo is shared, the Private Detector will flag the snapshot and blur it before sending it.

-“From there, the user can decide whether to view or block the image, and if compelled, easily report the image to the moderation team,” a representative of Bumble explained in a statement according to PC Magazine.
+“From there, the user can decide whether to view or block the image, and if compelled, easily report the image to the moderation team,” a representative of Bumble explained in a statement, according to PC Magazine.

 For those who are unfamiliar with Bumble, CEO Whitney Wolfe Herd developed and founded the dating app after being inspired to create a more woman-first product based on her experience as the co-founder of Tinder.
 Like Tinder, Bumble users can show interest in someone by swiping.